Frequently Asked Questions

 • Belief in God’s divine will and His knowledge of everything that happens in the world.

-• The profession of faith, namely the affirmation that there is only one God, and that Muhammad is the Messenger of God.
+• The profession of faith, namely the belief that there is only one God, and that Muhammad is a Messenger of God.

 • The five daily prayers.